nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRY_CATCH_INTRO.md

 Since dividing by zero is a no-no, our code has _thrown an **exception**_.

-An exception is thrown when something unexpected happens in a program.
+An exception is thrown when something abnormal happens in a program.
 You might say it happens in "exceptional circumstances".

 ## Try/Catch